SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_setup_script_pattern_requirements.md

     *   Calls `parse_arguments` to get the CTID.
     *   Calls `validate_inputs` (CTID).
     *   Calls `check_container_exists` (basic sanity check).
     *   Calls `perform_container_specific_setup`.
-This is the core function where the unique logic for this container's setup resides.
+This is the core function where the unique logic for this container's/template's final setup resides.
     *   Calls `exit_script`.
-*   **Purpose:** Controls the overall flow of the specific container setup process.
+*   **Purpose:** Controls the overall flow of the specific container/template setup process.

 ### `parse_arguments()`
 *   **Content:**